 For example, if someone is a lease guarantor, they assume financial responsibility without occupying the rental unit.
-A co-signer is a second signer on the lease, assumes financial responsibility on behalf of the tenant, and can inhabit the rental unit.
+A person who is co-signing is a second signer on the lease agreement, assumes financial responsibility on behalf of the tenant, and can inhabit the rental unit.

-Do you need an apartment guarantor?
+Do I need an apartment guarantor?

 Picking an apartment guarantor might be challenging for some due to the requirements.
 For example, these individuals must have good credit, be financially stable, be responsible, and be trustworthy.
-Suggestions for whom to ask could include close friends, family members, or others with whom the tenant has a strong relationship.
+Suggestions for who to ask could include close friends, family members, or others with whom you have a strong relationship.

 Requirements for a guarantor: